SPAN-Enterprises/TaxLogics-SDK/sdk-python/README.md

-# Using the TaxBandits API with Python
+# Using the TaxLogics API with Python

-TaxBandits SDK is written in Python and used to communicate with the TaxBandits API.
+TaxLogics SDK is written in Python and used to communicate with the TaxLogics API.